gaperton/FlavorsJS/README.md

 ### @before method( a, b, ... ){ ... }

 Execute the given function before the method will be called.
+When called with argument `@before( fun )`, attaches the given function as before combination while treating the method as primary.

 ```javascript
 @mixins( Events )